cakephp/docs/en/core-libraries/components/authentication.rst

 ``unauthorizedRedirect`` to ``false`` which will cause AuthComponent to throw a ``ForbiddenException`` instead of default behavior of redirecting to referer.
-Stateless authentication will re-verify the user's credentials on each request, this creates a small amount of additional overhead, but allows clients that to login in without using cookies and makes is suitable for APIs.
+Stateless authentication will re-verify the user's credentials on each request, this creates a small amount of additional overhead, but allows clients to login in without using cookies and makes is suitable for APIs.

 Creating Custom Authentication Objects